Cyber-Wolfe/Ride_Share_Analysis/README.md

 ## Summary

 Some recommendations I would have to boost business in areas would be to:
-1. Lower fares in rural areas.
+1. Lower fares in rural areas:
  For the sake of increasing the number of rides over the course of those couple months.
 A small decrease in the fares charged to the customer could incentivize more riders to     use the service thereby increasing use and fares gained in the longrun.

-2. Implementing a cap on drivers in urban areas.
+2. Implementing a cap on drivers in urban areas:
  The amount of drivers to riders creates a surplus that is underutilized, thus damaging the averages of our dataset.
 Reducing the amount of drivers by 10-20% on the road could     help our data show a more accurate depiction of the fares gained.

-3. Giving drivers a reason to not drive certain days.
+3. Giving drivers a reason to not drive certain days:
  If a driver is on call for a certain amount of days maybe they get compensated instead of working.
 Could help reduce driver numbers and fix the averages of our dataset.